Virus rebels from France to Florida flout lockdown practices - KVIA

 “I exhort you, the French, to apply the rules in our way,” said Klein, who is French.

 Worldwide, over 307,000 people have been infected.
 For most, the coronavirus causes only mild or moderate symptoms.
-But it can cause and people with existing health conditions.
+But it , especially older adults and people with existing health conditions.
 Some 92,000 people have recovered, mostly in China, where the virus first struck late last year.

 The virus rebels tend to range from restless teens to wealthy adults who can travel to their getaway homes.
 Even in Italy, where the virus death toll soared beyond China’s last week, authorities are still trying to rein in people from going outside for fresh air, sun and visits with friends to escape walled-in lives.